Motley Fool Stock Advisor review

 Remember, to invest in the stocks the Motley Fool recommends, you’ll need a brokerage account.
 Compare your options across multiple trading platforms to find the account that best fits your needs.

 None.
 And that’s because the Motley Fool’s Stock Advisor program operates as a stock recommendation service, not an investment platform.

 Through the service, you get 2 monthly fresh stock picks and access to the platform’s library of past recommendations.
 To act on the Stock Advisor’s advice and execute trades, you’ll need to open a separate brokerage account.

 How does Stock Advisor work?

-The Motley Fool’s Stock Advisor program is a stock recommendation service that offers timely investment guidance for investors looking to grow their portfolio.
+The Motley Fool’s Stock Advisor program is a stock recommendation service that offers timely investment guidance for investors looking to grow their portfolios.
 The service launched in 2002 and now has over 700,000 members.

-The Motley Fool advertises that its service can significantly cut down the amount of time investors spend researching potential assets to add to their portfolio.
-A membership gives you unlimited access to the Motley Fool’s library of stock recommendations, plus two fresh stock picks monthly from the platform’s founders, Tom and David Gardner.
+The Motley Fool advertises that its service can significantly cut down the amount of time that investors spend researching potential assets to add to their portfolio.
+A membership gives you unlimited access to the Motley Fool’s library of stock recommendations, plus 2 fresh stock picks monthly from the platform’s founders, Tom and David Gardner.